-One of the challenges for researchers in recent years is to manage an ever-increasing amount of compute and storage services, which then form ever more complex end-user applications or platforms.
+One of the challenges for researchers in recent years is to manage an ever-increasing amount of compute and storage services, which then form increasingly more complex enduser applications and platforms.
+An important advantage offered by the EOSC Compute Platform is the possibility to use different Cloud Orchestrators to enable the execution of complex tasks and workflows across multiple cloud platforms.

-To address this need, several cloud-based orchestrators are available that can support the creation of virtual infrastructures on top of IaaS Cloud resources.
-These tools have different levels of abstractions and features, detailed below.
-The Table 6.1 below helps you understand which to choose (or gets used automatically) in specific scenarios.
+To address this need, several cloud-based orchestrators are available to support the creation of virtual infrastructures on top of IaaS Cloud resources.
+These tools have different levels of abstractions and features, as detailed below.
+Table 6.1 helps you understand which tool to choose (when it is not imposed by default) in the different specific scenarios.

 Name Workload Type Use Case Infrastructure Manager VMs and containers Used to run workloads on a single laaS Cloud provider.
 Elastic Cloud Computing Cluster VMs and containers Used when you need to run workloads on clusters that can be elastically scaled and potentially span more than one laaS Cloud provider.
 PaaS Orchestrator VMs, containers (both long running and batch), and HTC jobs Used when you have both laaS Cloud and HTC workloads.
-The Machine Learning uses it for ML/DL workloads.
+Machine Learning uses it for ML/DL workloads.
 Dynamic On- Demand Analysis Software Containers Used when your workload is composed of Docker containers (Helm charts).